Skip to main content

 It should feel clear.

-It should show what is known, what changed, what is stale, what is missing, and what the user can do next.
+It should show what is known, what moved, what is stale, what is missing, and what the user can do next.

 Kam AI is built around a simple belief: